spacejam/mesos-rs/README.md

 # mesos-rs :globe_with_meridians:

 Simple bindings for the Mesos v1 HTTP API.
+The default trait of SchedulerRouter routes to a traditional mesos callback interface, but you are free to provide your own router implementation for working with other coding styles if you prefer.
+Flexibility is the primary concern with this library.

 Roadmap:
 - [x] scheduler